7 Winning Social Media Marketing Strategies for the Holiday Season

 Nothing screams holiday cheer like a giveaway.
 The season is all about giving, after all!

-Giveaways can excite your current customers, and put your brand in front of a whole new segment of customers who might not have heard of you before at the same time.
-For example, 91% of Instagram posts with over 1,000 comments are contests.
+Giveaways can excite your current customers and put your brand in front of a whole new segment of customers who might not have heard of you before at the same time.
+For example, email sign-up conversion rates across account sizes average 40% for giveaways.
 If you can encourage your current customers and brand champions to share on their channels, it’s a huge engagement opportunity.

 A giveaway can be as simple as asking your followers to tag a friend for a chance to win, like this one from health supplement brand Bulk: